ropensci/textreuse/cran-comments.md

 This is a preventative maintenance release of the `textreuse` package.
-It fixes tests and functions that will fail when the in-development versions of the dplyr and testthat packages are published to CRAN.
+It fixes tests that will fail when the in-development version of the BH package is released.

 ## Test environments

-* local OS X 10.11.3 install: R-release
+* local OS X 10.11.6 install: R-release
 * Ubuntu 14.04 (on Travis-CI): R-devel, R-release, R-oldrel
 * Win-builder: R-devel, R-release